Archaeological Studies MLitt

 Fees are payable in advance each academic year unless otherwise agreed.

 A no fee increase guarantee is available for self-funding full-time and structured part-time rest of the UK, EU and international postgraduate students for continuous study for the same award, up to the permitted standard time limit for the relevant award.

 From 2017, eligible Scotland domiciled students studying full-time can access loans up to £10,000 from the Student Awards Agency for Scotland (SAAS).
 This comprises a tuition fee loan up to £5,500 and a non-income assessed living cost loan of £4,500.
 EU students studying full-time can apply for a tuition fee loan up to £5,500.

 Part-time students undertaking any taught postgraduate course over two years up to Masters level, who meet the residency eligibility, can apply for a for a tuition fee loan up to £2,750 per year.

 Full details can be found on the SAAS website.
 Applications for loans open in April.

 Students from the rest of the UK who meet the eligibility requirements may be able to apply for a loan from the Student Loan Company.

 A suite of residential and/or practical modules in excavation and post-excavation approaches is available to those who choose to study on campus.
-Modules which have a residential element may incur accommodation and transport costs which have to be met by the student.
+You will be responsible for covering the costs of any travel and accommodation associated in your participation in the residential modules.

 What can I do on completion of my course?